Orono man charged, jailed after car crash near Lake Minnetonka kills two passengers

 In honor of Schuneman and Motzko, a "Sticks Out" campaign encourages people to place hockey sticks out on their front porch.
 And the occasional golf club.

-Motzko was working at Minneapolis Golf Club while playing junior hockey for the Sioux Falls Stampede and the New Mexico Ice Wolves.
-He was an incoming recruit for the Penticton Vees, a junior "A" ice hockey team from Penticton, British Columbia, Canada.
-The team released a statement this week, saying that Motzko was "an exceptional young man" who will be sorely missed.
+Motzko worked at Minneapolis Golf Club while playing junior hockey for the Sioux Falls Stampede and the New Mexico Ice Wolves.
+He was an incoming recruit for the Penticton Vees, a junior "A" ice hockey team from Penticton, British Columbia.
+The team released a statement this week, saying that Motzko was "an exceptional young man" who will be missed.

-Schuneman, who was living in Scottsdale and working in sales at Axon Enterprise, is originally from Maple Grove and was recently home visiting family and friends.
+Schuneman, who was living in Scottsdale, Ariz., and working in sales at Axon Enterprise, is originally from Maple Grove and was recently home visiting family and friends.
 He was supposed to fly south on Friday, but Elbaba said he delayed his flight until Sunday.

-A visitation for Schuneman is planned for Friday, July 30 from 4 to 8 p.m. at Gearty Delmore Funeral Chapel in Plymouth.
-His funeral is Saturday at 10:30 a.m. in Wayzata's Church of the Holy Name of Jesus.
+Visitation for Schuneman is planned for Friday from 4 to 8 p.m. at Gearty-Delmore Funeral Chapel in Plymouth.
+His funeral is 10:30 a.m.
+Saturday at Wayzata's Church of the Holy Name of Jesus.

-Funeral arrangements for Motzko are pending.
-The family is requesting friends and relatives to continue sharing memories of Motzko with the hashtag #momentswithmack18 and sending them to momentswithmack18@gmail.com.
+Motzko's service will be held on Monday at 1 p.m. at St. Cloud Cathedral High School Gym.
+The family is asking that friends and relatives share memories with the hashtag #momentswithmack18 and sending them to momentswithmack18@gmail.com.

+The families released a statement asking for privacy before and during the services.
+"We understand that there has been a development in the arrest of James Blue, which we believe is a positive step in obtaining justice for Mack and Sam," it said.
+"At this time we have no further comment but will consider media requests to speak with family members at an appropriate time after services are completed."

 Kim Hyatt • 612-673-4751